williamckha/PyBoyAdvance/README.md

 ---

 PyBoy Advance is a Game Boy Advance emulator written in Python.

 There are already plenty of fantastic GBA emulators out in the wild, most written in languages better suited than Python for emulation development.
-This project exists for pedagogical reasons and aims for code readability.
+This project is not meant to supplant those emulators or match their capabilities and performance.

 # Acknowledgements